IIIF/guides/guides/iiif.io.api.extension.navplace/index.md

       }

       /**
          A helper function for Leaflet.
 Leaflet sees GeoJSON objects as "features".
-This function says what to do with each feature when adding to the map.
-Here is where you detec what metadata appears in the pop-ups.
+This function says what to do with each feature when adding these features to the map.
+Here is where you detect what metadata appears in the pop-ups.
 For our purposes, we assume the metadata you want to show is in the GeoJSON 'properties' property.
 Our 'label' and 'summary' will be formatted as language maps, since they are most likely coming directly from a IIIF resource type and IIIF Presentation API 3 requires 'label' and 'summary' to be formatted as language maps.
       */
       function pointEachFeature(feature, layer){
          if (feature.properties) {